hogandenver05/hackathon/slides.md

 This simulator is a gamified learning tool where users can:

 - Simulate buying/selling stocks and options
-- Learn about calls, puts, strike prices, and expirations
 - Track a mock portfolio over time
 - Explore “what-if” trading scenarios
-- Earn achievements through financial literacy challenges

 ---

 # 🎯 Purpose

-Many new traders jump into markets without fully understanding the risks — especially with options.
+Many new traders jump into markets without fully understanding the risks, especially with options.

 **Our mission:**